abmish/pyprograms/100Py/py_exercises.md

 ['2', '3']
 In case of input data being supplied to the question, it should be assumed to be a console input.

+61)
+Print a unicode string "hello world".

+62)
+Write a program to read an ASCII string and to convert it to a unicode string encoded by utf-8.

+63)
+Write a special comment to indicate a Python source code file is in unicode.

+64)
+Write a program to compute 1/2+2/3+3/4+...+n/n+1 with a given n input by console (n>0).

+65)
+Write a program to compute:
+f(n)=f(n-1)+100 when n>0
+and f(0)=1
+with a given n input by console (n>0)

+66)
+The Fibonacci Sequence is computed based on the following formula:
+f(n)=0 if n=0
+f(n)=1 if n=1
+f(n)=f(n-1)+f(n-2) if n>1
+Please write a program to compute the value of f(n) with a given n input by console.

+67)
+The Fibonacci Sequence is computed based on the following formula:
+f(n)=0 if n=0
+f(n)=1 if n=1
+f(n)=f(n-1)+f(n-2) if n>1
+Please write a program using list comprehension to print the Fibonacci Sequence in comma separated form with a given n input by console.
+Example:
+If the following n is given as input to the program:
+7
+Then, the output of the program should be:
+0,1,1,2,3,5,8,13

+68)
+Please write a program using generator to print the even numbers between 0 and n in comma separated form while n
+is input by console.

+69)
+Please write a program using generator to print the numbers which can be divisible by 5 and 7 between 0 and n in comma
+separated form while n is input by console.

+70)
+Please write assert statements to verify that every number in the list [2,4,6,8] is even.